bambielli/bambielli.github.io/_posts/2017-10-02-useful-tests.md

 This seems like a pretty simple realization, but it has profoundly impacted how we write tests.

-Previously we strived to meet quantifiable testing metrics like 80% test coverage or 90% branch coverage... we found these metrics did more harm than good. **We realized we were spending more time writing and maintaining our test suite than writing the application code itself.** Something needed to change.
+Previously we strived (strove?) to meet quantifiable testing metrics like 80% test coverage or 90% branch coverage... we found these metrics did more harm than good. **We realized we were spending more time writing and maintaining our test suite than writing the application code itself.**

+Something needed to change.

 ## What Makes a Useful Test